Facebook will pay $5 billion fine for Cambridge Analytica data breaches

 Absolute insanity that CEO Zuckerberg was able to avoid being questioned by FTC and Parliaments (despite subpoena) and has avoided answering simple questions on who knew what/when around Cambridge Analytica scandal.
 Our institutions should be embarrassed. https://t.co/l5bIBakINn— Jason Kint (@jason_kint) July 23, 2019

+The $5 billion figure was agreed upon back in early July, and was widely-reported at the time, although the figure was seen as far too small.
+Recode founder Kara Swisher wrote in the New York Times that $5 billion was "A parking ticket," and that the FTC should "put another zero" on the fine.
+Investors, similarly, seemed happy that the fine was survivable, and Facebook's stock price rose after the reports filtered out.

+At the same time, the FTC has also doled out punishments for two key figures within Cambridge Analytica.
+Alexandr Kogan (who developed the infamous personality test app), and Cambridge Analytica CEO Alexander Nic have both agreed to restrictions on their future business conduct.

+That includes an order to delete, or destroy, any remaining personal information they old as part of their work for CA. And, in future, both Kogan and Nix will be barred from making false or deceptive claims regarding their use of personal data, and the sale of it.

-At the same time, the SEC has announced that it will fine Facebook $100 million for misleading investors about its data practices.
-In a statement, officials said that the social network essentially said that data breaches were hypothetical, despite the fact that it had already happened.
-The fact that Facebook "knew that a third-party developer had actually misused Facebook user data," was a failure to disclose.
+The SEC, too, has fined Facebook $100 million for misleading investors about its data security.
+Officials said that the social network said that data breaches were hypothetical, despite the fact one had already taken place.
+The fact that Facebook The fact that Facebook "knew that a third-party developer had actually misused Facebook user data," was a failure to disclose.

-The statement goes on to say that Facebook was notified about Cambridge Analytica's breaches in 2015, but did not disclose until 2017.
-Facebook also, according to the SEC's Erin E. Schneider, "mislead reporters who asked the company about its investigation into Cambridge Analytica."
-The social network has agreed to pay the fine, but without "admitting or denying the SEC's allegations."
+In a statement, SEC officials say that Facebook knew about Cambridge Analytica's breaches in 2015, but didn't disclose until 2017.
+The SEC's Erin E. Schneider says that Facebook also "mislead reporters, who asked the company about its investigation into Cambridge Analytica."
+In that instance, Facebook has agreed to pay the fine but without "admitting or denying the SEC's allegations."

-And the FTC has also doled out punishments for two key figures within Cambridge Analytica as part of a separate, but connected, lawsuit.
-As part of a settlement, Alexandr Kogan (who developed the infamous Personality Test app that harvested user data) and Cambridge Analytica CEO Alexander Nix have both agreed to restrictions on their future business conduct.

-That includes an order to delete and destroy any personal information that they collected and still hold as part of their work for CA. And, in future, Kogan and Nix will be barred from making false or deceptive claims regarding their use of personal data, and the sale of that data.

 This breaking news story is developing, please refresh for more information.